-- A status report provides information about the current state of a project against scope, time, and cost.
+- A status report provides information about the current state of a project against the scope, time, and cost.

 - A progress report is used to show the completed tasks since the last report or since a certain moment in the past.

 - A forecasting report is used to predict future project performance and allocate resources accordingly.